MobilePayDev/MobilePay-Subscriptions/docs/get_started.md

 -  Subscriptions
 -  Subscriptions User Simulation

-### Step 3 - Authentication
+### Step 2 - Authentication

 ----------
 Once you have

  - [ ] 1.
 Received OIDC credentials via zip file.
+The zip file will be sent via e-mail.
 The zip file is locked with a password.
 DeveloperSupport will provide the password via text message, due to security reasons.
  - [ ] 2.
 Received testmerchant
  - [ ] 3.
 Have a whitelisted `redirect_uri`